 In collaboration with parents, HISD will conduct an Annual Consultation Meeting to review the content and effectiveness of all federal programs, and parents will be asked for their input.
-The district will evaluate the Title I, Part A Parental Involvement Program by collecting information from parent surveys.
+The district will evaluate the Title I, Part A Parent and Family Engagement Program by collecting information from parent surveys.
 The parent survey results will measure any increase in parental involvement and identify any barriers to effective parental participation.
-Annually, HISD will review and revise, as necessary, the district Parental Involvement Policy on the basis of this annual review.
+Annually, HISD will review and revise, as necessary, the District Parent and Family Engagement Policy based on this annual review.